romanzdk/tech-demo-python-packaging/README.md

 # Demo 02 - Simple GUI application

-The second demo extends the previous [Demo 01]((#demo-01-simple-terminal-appliation).
-The string `Hello World!` now is shon in a GUI window.
-The handling of dependencies in the Python Packaging process will be illustrated.
+That demo illustrates the handling of dependencies in the Python Packaging process with displaying the string `Hello World!` in a GUI window.

-The GUI package [`PySimpleGUI`](https://www.pysimplegui.org) is used to create the window.
+The GUI package [`PySimpleGUI`](https://www.pysimplegui.org) is the dependency and used to create the window.
 The key difference to the previous demo is the use of the `dependencies` variable in the `pyproject.toml` file.

     [project]
     name = "helloworld-gui"